Skip to content

 5. WebSocket tickets.
 Browsers can't set Authorization headers on WebSocket connections, so POST /api/v1/auth/ws-ticket mints a short-lived single-use ticket.
 The preferred way to present it is as the first WebSocket message ({"action": "auth", "ticket": "<ticket>"}) so the ticket never lands in URLs, access logs, or browser history.
 A legacy /api/v1/ws?ticket=<ticket> query-param form is also accepted and is validated before the WebSocket upgrade.

 6. Session management.
-GET /api/v1/auth/sessions lists the caller's active sessions by default; CEOs can pass ?scope=all to list every user's sessions across the organization.
+GET /api/v1/auth/sessions lists the caller's active sessions by default; CEOs can pass ?scope=all to list every user's sessions across the organisation.
 DELETE /api/v1/auth/sessions/{session_id} revokes a specific session.
 POST /api/v1/auth/logout is the normal "log out of this browser" action and attempts server-side revocation of the JTI when a valid JWT is presented.
 Logout is idempotent: it always returns 204 with cookie-clearing headers (Max-Age=0 session/CSRF/refresh cookies plus Clear-Site-Data: "cookies"), whether or not the caller is authenticated, so clients can recover from stale cookie state without a catch-22.
 Logout is excluded from both auth middleware and CSRF double-submit validation so recovery works from any stale-cookie state; the server-side revocation step is best-effort (a session-store failure still returns 204 and clears cookies rather than 500-ing the client).
 There is no bulk "revoke all" endpoint.

 Passwords are hashed with Argon2id.
 The server performs a constant-time dummy verification on unknown usernames to prevent timing-based user enumeration.